MartinMcGirk/javascript-dev-environment/README.md

 # javascript-dev-environment
 The beginnings of a dev setup for me for writing ES6 javascript in Visual Studio Code, initially following along with the tutorial at https://github.com/verekia/js-stack-from-scratch

+I'm using Visual Studio Code, and if you are too, you'll want to install the eslint plugin so that you get native eslint support.

-You'll need to run the following commands on your machine for this to work.
+You'll need to run the following commands on your machine for this setup to work.

 ```
 curl -sL https://deb.nodesource.com/setup | sudo bash -